Ronald E. McNair Achievement Program

 - Low income is a student who qualifies for the Federal Pell Grant or has qualified for the Pell Grant within one year of applying to the McNair program.

-- A student who comes from a background(s) that is underrepresented in graduate education (Latinx, Native American, Black/African American, Pacific Islander).
+- A student who comes from a background(s) that is underrepresented in graduate education (Latine, Native American/Alaskan Native, Black/African American, Native Hawaiian/Pacific Islander).

 McNair is a member of the Undergraduate Research Opportunities Consortium (UROC) and shares an application with other programs where students are encouraged to choose their program preferences.
 However, students will be considered for all programs they are eligible for.